urbit/docs/docs/arvo/internals/ford/commentary.md

 location of the hook file we're assembling, and `arg` is the heel, or virtual path extension, of the file.

-In `rop`, we maintain a map of terms to pairs of hooves and twigs to represent the structures we've encountered that we will put together in a core at the top of the file.
+In `rop`, we maintain a map of terms to pairs of hooves and hoons to represent the structures we've encountered that we will put together in a core at the top of the file.